-To exit a Student Success area (English, Reading and Math) students must:

-- 1) Successfully complete the exit level Student Success course in that area - 2) Meet any established institutional and course requirements - 3) Pass the COMPASS exit exam - a.
-SS ENGL 0099 must pass the course with a 70 or above, score a 2 on a writing sample, and score 60 or above on the exit COMPASS English test. - b.
-SS READ 0098 must pass the course with a 70 or above and score 78 or above on the exit COMPASS Reading test. - c.
-SS MATH 0099 must pass the course with a 70 or above and score 37 or above on the exit COMPASS Math test.
+- 1) To exit a Student Success area (English, Reading and Math) students must: - 2) Successfully complete the exit level Student Success course in that area - 3) Meet any established institutional and course requirements - 4) Pass the COMPASS exit exam - a.
+SS ENGL 0099 must pass the course with a grade of C or above, score a 2 on a writing sample, and score 60 or above on the exit COMPASS English test. - b.
+SS READ 0098 must pass the course with a grade of C or above and score 74 or above on the exit COMPASS Reading test. - c.
+SS MATH 0099 must pass the course with a grade of C or above and score 37 or above on the exit COMPASS Math test.